 In addition to reducing this key person dependency, there are strong strategic reasons for businesses to evaluate the possibility of engaging a managed service as part of their IT team.

 Firstly, the range of talent and experience a business can access through a managed services partner naturally exceeds that which an additional full-time employee or two can deliver.
 Having a range of specialised skills and experience – a tech talent pool – at your fingertips can be critically important in not only dealing with the day-to-day but also contributing to strategic projects.

 Secondly, it ensures the internal team is spending time on the right things.
 A team that’s 100% internal will work across a whole range of tasks on a continual basis, and often you see $150,000-a-year employees engaged in those standard day-to-day tasks simply because they need doing.

 By bringing in a managed services provider, to support IT as part of that team, those tasks can be delegated, leaving the in-house team to work more holistically with the business on a strategic level.

 Thirdly, it ensures consistency.
 This feeds back into that reduction in key person dependency, and it’s a hugely important factor.
 As a CEO or business leader, you need your tech and IT function operating consistently well on a day-to-day basis.
 You need the team to be innovating and helping the business evolve; working with the rest of the senior team to drive change.

-Having a managed services team involved can not only inform that change but also ensure that, whatever happens personnel-wise internally, you have a safety net – a team that knows what’s going on and why; a team that can plug the gaps, if need be.
+Having a managed services provider involved can not only inform that change but also ensure that, whatever happens personnel-wise internally, you have a safety net – a team that knows what’s going on and why; a team that can plug the gaps, if need be.